Common Risks and Complications of Dental Implants

 Antibiotic Therapy

 In cases where infections are present, especially when they affect the tissue around the implant site, your dentist might prescribe antibiotics.
 This is done to eliminate bacterial presence and prevent further damage to the implant.
-It’s crucial to follow the antibiotic regimen as directed and complete the full course of treatment, even if symptoms improve, to eradicate the infection fully.
+It’s crucial to follow the antibiotic regimen as directed and complete the full course of treatment, even if symptoms improve, to eradicate the infection.

 Surgical Intervention